xebialabs/xl-release-kubernetes-helm-chart/README.md

-# Helm Charts for Digital.ai Release on Kubernetes
+# Helm Charts for Digital.ai Release on Kubernetes (BETA)
- This repository contains Helm Charts for Digital.ai (formerly Xebialabs)Release product.
+ This repository contains Helm Charts for Digital.ai (formerly Xebialabs) Release product.
 The Helm Chart automates and simplifies deploying Digital.ai Release clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your clusters up and running.

 ## Prerequisites Details
 * Kubernetes v1.17+